sonoro1234/anima/README.md

 * ANIMA_BUILD_IMGUI - Building of ImGui (This needs ANIMA_BUILD_GLFW or ANIMA_BUILD_SDL)
 * ANIMA_BUILD_SNDFILE - Building of libsndfile and libsamplerate
 * ANIMA_BUILD_RTAUDIO - Building of LuaJIT-rtaudio (defaults to OFF)
+* LUAJIT_WINDOW_ONLY - Just things related to doing apps with imgui.

 # running